Financial Priorities – i.e. removing your head from where the sun don’t shine

 Below are some really simple tips on what to do depending on where you currently are financially;

-Your ass is broke and you’re contemplating getting a job if you’re self-employed, or wanking people off behind the bins.
+BROKEYou are broke and you’re contemplating getting a job if you’re self-employed, or getting people off behind the bins.
 Times, they are hard.

 There is no shame in taking a step back from the entrepreneur world and getting a part time job to bring in some cash.
 It doesn’t make you a failure, just that you haven’t quite nailed your entrepre-vibe yet.